fraunhoferhhi/ai4mobile-industrial/README.md

 Except for the Sensor Data, all measurement software is Open Source and free of use.

-### Mobile Insight
+### MobileInsight

-All information captured by [Mobile Insight][mi] from available LTE channels.
+All information captured by [MobileInsight][mi] from available LTE channels.
 The available information also depends on the modem of the measurement device.

 The "rs_intra_all" file contains RSRP and RSRQ information in a resolution of **40 ms** for the measurement campaign.